jojProgramming/Offline-Dictionary-Viewer/readme.md

 but does not use some modern patterns such as dependency injection, as this was not relevant to the learning exercise.
- + Additionally, the project has low test coverage, which would need to be expanded to make the program suitable for meaningful real world use.
+ + Additionally, the project has low test coverage, which would need to be expanded to improve stability in production environments.
  + The project is licenced under GPL 3, so you can make the required improvements to make the application production ready.